willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Where $\sigma$ represents the variance among all plots $j$ and $I$ can take one of three forms: $\Gamma$ for growth, $\psi$ for survival, and $\phi$ for the recruitment model.

-**Competition** - We used BAL (asymmetric competition) instead of BA (symmetric competition), assuming that competition for light is the primary competitive factor driving forest dynamics [@Pacala1996a].
+**Competition** - We used basal area of larger individuals (BAL; asymmetric competition) instead of total basal area (BA; symmetric competition), assuming that competition for light is the primary competitive factor driving forest dynamics [@Pacala1996a].
 Therefore, each of the growth ($\Gamma$), longevity ($\psi$), and recruitment survival ($\rho$) parameters decreases exponentially with BAL.
 Take $I$ as one of the three parameters, the effect of BAL on $I$ is driven by two parameters describing the conspecific ($\beta$) and heterospecific ($\theta$) competition: